Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Off-Policy Federated Reinforcement Learning with Tabular Representation

 \subsubsection{Off-policy TD-learning}

-In off-policy TD-learning the goal is to evaluate the value function $\bV^\pi=(V^\pi(s))_{s\in\mathcal{S}}$ corresponding to the policy $\pi$ using data sampled from some fixed behaviour policy $\pi_b$.
-In this setting, the evaluating policy $\pi$ and the sampling policy $\pi_b$ can be arbitrarily different, and we need to account for this difference while performing the evaluation.
+In off-policy TD-learning the goal is to evaluate the value function $\bV^\pi=(V^\pi(s))_{s\in\mathcal{S}}$ corresponding to the policy $\pi$ using data sampled from some fixed behavior policy $\pi_b$.
+In this setting, the evaluating policy $\pi$ and the sampling policy $\pi_b$ can be arbitrarily different, and we must account for this difference while performing the evaluation.
 Although $\pi$ and $\pi_b$ can be different, notice that the value function $\bV^\pi$ does not depend on $\pi_b$.
 In order to account for this difference, we introduce the notion of \textit{importance sampling} as $\I^{b}(s,a)=\frac{\pi(a|s)}{\pi^b(a|s)}$ which is employed in the off-policy TD-learning.

-Recently, several works studied the finite-time convergence of off-policy TD-learning.
+Several works studied the finite-time convergence of off-policy TD-learning.
 In particular, the authors in \cite{offpolicyNAC_ICML,chen2021Lyapunov_arxiv,chen2020finite_nips,chen_offpolicyTD_arxiv} show that, similar to on-policy TD, off-policy TD-learning can be studied under the umbrella of stochastic approximation.
-Hence, this algorithm enjoys similar convergence behaviour as \eqref{eq:general_stoch_conver}.
+Hence, this algorithm has a similar convergence behavior as \eqref{eq:general_stoch_conver}.